omardoma/java-sockets-store/README.md

 Currently the data store is a hardcoded Map in the server, however this is just a proof of concept and it can be extended to fetching data from any database of choice.

+The current example is for a Book Store.

 ## Technology:

 * Java 8